uramoon/uramoon.github.io/_pages/about.md

 Our focus lies in the realm of data mining, where we employ machine learning and evolutionary computation techniques.
 In addition, we delve into research in data-driven financial engineering.

-We are also working on the development of an AI-driven decision support system for maritime search and rescue in collaboration with [OPTLAB](https://kwoptlab.kr){:target="\blank"}.
+We are also working on the development of an AI-based decision support system for maritime search and rescue in collaboration with [OPTLAB](https://kwoptlab.kr){:target="\blank"}.